nlsnlaurensius/proyekook/README.md

 ### Database Dump
 - File: `Kelengkapan/dump.sql`
-- Contains structure and initial data for the MySQL database.
+- Contains structure and initial data for the NeonDB database.

 ---